-- NorthPointe shall, at a minimum, provide improvements of \$1,984,000 in areas within NorthPointe accessible to the general public to totally satisfy parkland development fee.
+- 1. NorthPointe shall, at a minimum, provide improvements of \$1,984,000 in areas within NorthPointe accessible to the general public to totally satisfy parkland development fee.
 Fees related to park development will be paid at the time of site development unless otherwise credited towards identified and constructed amenities.
 The fee will be based in proportion on the number of dwelling units provided in each phase.
 These improvements shall include things similar (but not limited) to the following:

 - i.
 Public art

 - ii.
 Creek enhancements and fountains

 - iii.
 Water harvesting

 - iv.
-Pedestrian trails
+Pedestrian and bike trails

 - v.
-Bike trails
+Decorative/unique benches and outdoor art

 - vi.
 Enhanced landscaping

 - vii.
 Regional trail along creek

 - viii.
 Minimum of (2) half acre open lawn areas

 - ix.
-Interruptive signage
+Interpretive signage

 - x.
 Wayfinding signage

+- xi.
+Other items as approved by the Parks Director